TheTumultuousUnicornOfDarkness/CPU-X/README.md

 **CPU-X** is a Free software that gathers information on CPU, motherboard and more.
 CPU-X is a system profiling and monitoring application (similar to [CPU-Z for Windows](https://www.cpuid.com/softwares/cpu-z.html)), but CPU-X is a Free and Open Source software designed for GNU/Linux and FreeBSD.
-This software is written in C and built with [CMake](https://www.cmake.org/) tool.
+This software is written in C++ and built with [CMake](https://www.cmake.org/) tool.
 It can be used in graphical mode by using GTK or in text-based mode by using NCurses.
 A dump mode is present from command line.

-**:warning: There is no major plans for the future, see [this announcement](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki/future-of-project).**
+**:warning: There are no milestones for this project, read [this announcement](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki/future-of-project) for more details.**

 ***